QuGAN: A Quantum State Fidelity based Generative Adversarial Network: QuGAN System Design

-In past research, mentioned under Quantum GANs, many approaches looked at taking a traditional Discriminator but changing the Generator to a quantum Generator \cite{chen2019variational}.
-The problem with this approach however is that a classical generator cannot tackle quantum data efficiently, and requires the quantum data to be translated back to classical data.
-We make use of a quantum Generator as well as a quantum Discriminator, and accomplish communication between the two through the SWAP test.
+In existing Quantum generative research, models have looked at taking a traditional Discriminator but changing the Generator to a quantum Generator \cite{chen2019variational}, or even implementing a Quantum Wasserstein GAN~\cite{wgan}.
+The problem with the Quantum/Classical approach however is that a classical generator fails tackle quantum data efficiently, and requires the quantum data to be translated back to classical data.
+Furthermore, in the case of the Quantum Wasserstein GAN, this makes use of Earth Movers distance over a density matrix.
+This approach, although valid, is not as applicable to QuGAN architecture as our quantum state fidelity is measured through a single ancilla qubits expectation value that captures the similarity between two quantum states.
+One of Wasserstein Distance's advantage over classical log likelihood loss functions it that its range is not bound between $0$ and $1$.
+However, through measuring the expectation of a single qubit, network outputs remain bound even when using Wasserstein distance.
+Therefore, we deem it appropriate to make use of the log-likelihood approach for optimization.
+We make use of a Quantum Generator as well as a Quantum Discriminator (details in Equation~\ref{eqn:g_loss_quantum} and \ref{eqn:d_loss_quantum}), and accomplish communication between the models through the SWAP test.
 The quantum circuits are simulated on a classical computer, with a proof of concept illustration by running the circuits on actual quantum computers.
-Using simulators inherently can be problematic, as the state space is exponentially growing.
-The number of probability amplitudes that need to be computed is equal to $2^n$, and matrices describing the system or transformations reach sizes of $2^n \times 2^n$, where n is the number of qubits.
-Due to this, the simulation of quantum circuits becomes quickly infeasible and can become too costly to simulate.